Heat recovery ventilation: Environmental impacts

 Energy saving is one of the key issues for both fossil fuel consumption and the protection of the global environment.
 The rising cost of energy and global warming underlined that developing improved energy systems is necessary to increase energy efficiency while reducing greenhouse gas emissions.
 One of the most effective ways to reduce energy demand is to use energy more efficiently.
-Therefore, waste heat recovery is becoming popular in recent years since it improves energy efficiency.
+As of 2015, waste heat recovery is becoming popular since it improves energy efficiency.
 About 26% of industrial energy is still wasted as hot gas or fluid in many countries.
-However, during last two decades there has been remarkable attention to recover waste heat from various industries and to optimize the units which are used to absorb heat from waste gases.
+However, there has been attention to recover waste heat from various industries and to optimize the units which are used to absorb heat from waste gases.
 Thus, these attempts enhance reducing of global warming as well as of energy demand.

 Energy consumption

 In most industrialized countries, HVAC is responsible for one-third of the total energy consumption.
 Moreover, cooling and dehumidifying fresh ventilation air compose 20–40% of the total energy load for HVAC in hot and humid climatic regions.
 However, that percentage can be higher where 100% fresh air ventilation is required.
 This means more energy is needed to meet the fresh air requirements of the occupants.
 Heat recovery is becoming more necessary due to an increased energy cost for the treatment of fresh air.
 The main purpose of heat recovery systems is to mitigate the energy consumption of buildings for heating, cooling, and ventilation by recovering the waste heat.
 In this regard, stand-alone or combined heat recovery systems can be incorporated into residential or commercial buildings for energy saving.
 Reduction in energy consumption levels can also notably contribute in reducing greenhouse gas emissions.